pulkitpahwa/automate_mails_with_django/README.md

 * I use this project whenever I have to send similar mails to more than 3 people.

 ## Setup
+* Install the project by running the scripts:
+  `pip install -r requirements.txt`

 * In djangoMailer/djangoMailer folder, change file name of sample_email_credentials.py  to email_credentials.py
 * Change email_credentials according to your own settings